CharleneMcKeown/DevOps-and-Containers/README.md

 The Kubernetes community releases minor versions every 3 months or so, which bring new features and improvements to the software.
 By default, when you deploy an AKS cluster, the version is always n-1 (where n is the current minor version released upstream).
 We will get the latest version we can deploy for a given region.
 Type the below, replacing 'region' with your preferred region.

+> NOTE: This command won't produce any output; it will save the latest version number as a variable which we'll reference when creating the cluster.

 ``` bash
 	version=$(az aks get-versions -l <region> --query 'orchestrators[-1].orchestratorVersion' -o tsv)
 ```